Cognitive cascades: How to model (and potentially counter) the spread of fake news: Discussion

 The POD model with DCC also appears to capture population-level trends in opinion data that originally motivated our study.
 Results match the partisan polarization phenomena being observed \cite{pewCOVIDConspiracyPlanned,clinton2020partisan,bakshy2015exposure,conover2011political,pewTwentyFindings}, as agents who only update their belief strengths in this manner are highly unlikely to be swayed by belief strengths that are too far from theirs.
 Once swayed in one direction or another, our agents could not adopt significantly differing belief strengths without being nudged along.
+Moreover, our results appear convergent with results from emerging work that use ABM with similar polar belief assumptions.
+Sikder et al. demonstrate in their ABM of biased agents -- those only accepting congruent information -- that they engender a mix of final opinions among the agents in a manner that appears robust against graph topology \cite{sikder2020minimalistic}.
+This result also seems to be in line with work on polarization which argues that having biased agents is key to bringing about polarized beliefs, regardless of homophilic network structure \cite{dellaposta2015liberals,baldassarri2007dynamics,dandekar2013biased}.
+Though, our results are convergent under a different model: the cited works employ typical social contagion models rather than one driven by an institutional spreader leading to cascades, as ours does.
+The questions asked in the cited works could also be asked of cascading contagion models in future study.

+Given these similarities in results, even our very simple model may be able to lend insight into potential ways to deal with spread of conspiracy beliefs -- though we in no way mean for these to be taken as policy recommendations.
+Our model and experiments would need to be modified and parameterized to fit a given narrative spread scenario in order to be grounded enough to draw conclusions from.
+This may be appropriate for a follow-up study which applies this model, with more detail, to the spread of a COVID-related belief such as belief in mask-wearing.